sophgo/tpu-mlir/docs/quick_start/source_en/08_fuse_preprocess.rst

      - False
      - True

-The "YUV*" type format is the special input format of CV18xx series chips.
+The "YUV*" type format is the special input format of CV18xx series processors.
 When the order of the color channels in the customization_format is different from the model input, a channel conversion operation will be performed.
 If the customization_format argument is not specified, the corresponding customization_format will be automatically set according to the pixel_format and channel_format arguments defined when using the model_transform tool.

 Model Deployment Example
 -------------------------